 Sparked by this global public health challenge, researchers at Birmingham are leading a global effort to tackle bleeding after childbirth, called the E-MOTIVE programme.
 The E-MOTIVE study is supported by the Institute of Global Innovation of the University of Birmingham and a $10.9M grant from the Bill & Melinda Gates Foundation.
 The E-MOTIVE programme is exploring a package of interventions that could save mothers around the world.
 The aim is to implement an early detection strategy and a ‘first response’ bundle of care for cutting down deaths and complications related to PPH by 25%.
 The programme will use a robust implementation strategy that focusses on simulation-based training, peer-assisted learning and local champions.
 The E-MOTIVE team will work with international partners and co-ordinating centres in Kenya, Tanzania, Nigeria, South Africa, and Sri Lanka to test the E-MOTIVE intervention in a large randomised trial across 80 health facilities, involving over 300,000 women.
 The trial is focussing in women giving birth vaginally, but the team will also develop a similar strategy for women giving birth by caesarean section.

 The researchers are optimistic and believe that for most women, if healthcare providers detect the problem early and treat it efficiently, the bleeding will stop and the mother will be safe.
 If, however, the treatment does not succeed and a woman continues to bleed despite the first response treatment, then her life is at risk.
 This condition is called refractory PPH and would now require life-saving specialist treatment and invasive surgical procedures to ensure survival of the mother.
 The Birmingham team are also developing, with funding from the Medical Research Council in the UK, a provisional management package for these women who continue to bleed despite first response treatment.
-This programme, called the 'PPH ReAct' package, is due to be field-tested and piloted in five health facilities in Kenya.
+This programme, called the 'PPH ReAct' package, is due to be field-tested and piloted in five health facilities in Nigeria.

 Dr Ioannis Gallos, from the Institute of Metabolism and Systems Research at the University of Birmingham stressed the importance of defining the optimal approach for managing refractory PPH.
 “There is an unmet need to define the optimal approach for managing refractory PPH.
 A management approach could achieve its intended goals only if it is widely accepted and used in everyday practice.
 Our work is therefore co-developed, implemented and evaluated with strong local partnerships from various LMICs.
 This is important to ensure meaningful and sustainable solutions to this problem that relentlessly kills a mother every 6 minutes somewhere in the world.”